dorsett85/bill-split/README.md

 1. Api
    1. For adding participants, create a new topic that just sends the new participant for SSE.
 Right now we're recalculating the whole bill.
+   2. Catch handled errors in the backend and set those as the error message.
-   2. Encode bill page url
+   3. Encode bill page url
+   3.
 2. UI
    1. Handle api error responses (only checking for 'data' property right now)
    2. Home page